imagineLife/big-site/content/node/http-overview.md

 # More To Come With Node

-Some details on http servers with node:

-- [Building an HTTP Server](/node/http/intro): A skeleton set of http servers - with node and with express
-- [Blocking The Event Loop](/node/event-loop/blocking): how blocking the event loop impacts a node server

 (_some more topics I hope to write up_)

 - **CRUD**: leveraging http methods on resources to create, read, update and delete data